its-very-berry-dark/mini-data-science-labs/README.md

 ---
 <br>

 **03 | Tic-Tac-Toe via Streamlit**
 This mini project employs the use of Python to create a Tic-Tac-Toe game and integrate it into a Streamlit webapp.
-My objective for this is to make myself more familiar with the usage of Streamlit and also, I'm more familiar with the mentioned library than other display UIs for now.
+My objective for this is to make myself more familiar with the usage of Streamlit.
+This has two types of games: a normal tic-tac-toe, and a row call tic-tac-toe.
+In the future, I will incorporate a selection of grid numbers for players to use.

 Link for Streamlit Cloud: https://mini-data-science-labs-dfnxxtuf4m2gi5cghqyqvx.streamlit.app/